 For other property owners, these games may mean an increased possibility for over-zealous gamers trespassing on their properties.
 Vacant land and other attractive nuisances may be secured with sufficient warning to everyone, or may result in exposure to liability.

 As for the legalities within the Pokémon GO app itself, the terms of service disclaims liability for property damage, personal injury or death while playing the game.
 It also disclaims liability based on violation of any other applicable law.
 Pokémon GO also generally requires arbitration of disputes that may arise.
+We suspect challenges and we shall update the readers.

 - Pokémon Go Lawsuit Claims Game Creators Entice Users To Trespass